-- Working with audio files corresponding to visual effects;
+- Collaborating with audio files that match the visual effects;

-- Placing dialogues and music on the timeline of video editing software;
+- Arranging dialogues and music on the timeline of video editing software;

 - Audio design;

-- Adding dialogue, music and voice-overs to the sound design;
+- Incorporating dialogues, music, and voice-overs into the sound design;

 How to become a sound designer